Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm: Dataset Generation

 We first enumerate all possible collision pairs (collision candidates) through a brute-force approach.
 We only consider point-triangle and edge-edge pairs as these pairs capture the first collisions between triangles~\cite{provot1997collision} (not including points that are vertices of the triangles and edges that share a common endpoint).
-For each collision candidate, we determine if the pair collides using the provably conservative CCD of~\citet{Bolun2021Benchmark}.
+For each collision candidate, we determine if the pair collides using the provably conservative CCD of~\citet[Wang et al.]{Bolun2021Benchmark}.
 While this CCD algorithm is guaranteed to not have false negatives, it may produce false positives.
 To eliminate false positives, we find the exact Boolean solutions of the CCD query using the symbolic solver in Mathematica~\cite{Mathematica}.
-Mathematica uses symbolic computations combined with exact arithmetic to produce a symbolic expression for the time of impact.
-We use Mathematica’s exact predicate computation to determine if this is a valid time of impact ($t\in[0, 1]$) and, therefore, a collision.
+Mathematica uses symbolic computations combined with exact arithmetic to produce a symbolic expression for the \ac{TOI}.
+We use Mathematica’s exact predicate computation to determine if there is a valid \ac{TOI} ($t\in[0, 1]$) and, therefore, a collision.

 While we could skip the middle step and directly use the symbolic CCD, this would be prohibitively slow, as the symbolic solvers take several seconds per query.
-Instead, the method of~\citet{Bolun2021Benchmark} quickly filters the majority of the collision pairs, leaving a smaller number of candidates to validate with the symbolic solver.
+Instead, the method of~\citet[Wang et al.]{Bolun2021Benchmark} quickly filters the majority of the collision pairs, leaving a smaller number of candidates to validate with the symbolic solver.

-\paragraph{Time of Impact Expressions.} In addition to the Boolean ground truth, our dataset is the first to include the symbolic expressions for the valid roots (as Wolfram Language MX files).
+\paragraph{Time of Impact Expressions} In addition to the Boolean ground truth, our dataset is the first to include the symbolic expressions for the valid roots (as Wolfram Language \revv{WXF} files).
 It is necessary to save the symbolic expressions (instead of a real or rational number) as they may include operators and functions that cannot be evaluated exactly using floating point or rational numbers (e.g., square roots).
-For example, \cref{eq:root-example} shows that Mathematica stores the time of impact as the roots of a cubic polynomial which can be solved analytically (e.g., by using Cardano's method~\cite{Cardano_1545}) but requires irrational and complex arithmetic.
+For example, \cref{eq:root-example} shows that Mathematica stores the \ac{TOI} as the roots of a cubic polynomial which can be solved analytically (e.g., by using Cardano's method~\cite{Cardano_1545}) but requires irrational and complex arithmetic.

 In total, this includes over 3.3M edge-edge and 728K vertex-face contacts.
 For reproducibility, we provide scripts to rerun the validation on other architectures and compilers.